 Grab the bar just slightly outside of your legs and lift.
 Your core, arms, and shoulders should be the ones engaged.
 Hold for a few seconds and make sure the descent is controlled.
 For beginners, you should be able to do 4 sets with 6 reps each.
 Start with the lowest weight and work your way up.

-2. Pull-up
+2. Pull-Up

 To perform a pull-up, all you really need is a pull-up bar.
 Grip with your palms facing away from you and hands positioned slightly wider than your shoulders.